Precoded Integer-Forcing Universally Achieves the MIMO Capacity to Within a Constant Gap: Main Result

 Note that although the proof of Theorem~\ref{thm:constgap} assumed that a ``good'' nested lattice code was used, a similar result holds when a $q$-ary linear code without shaping is used.
-This follows from the fact that the performance of the latter is only degraded by the shaping loss of $\log(2\pi e/12)$ bits per antenna w.r.t. the former.
-Moreover, Theorem~\ref{thm:snrbound} can also be used to obtain an upper bound on the performance of precoded IF with uncoded transmission.
+This follows from the fact that the performance of the latter is only degraded by no more than the shaping loss of $\log(2\pi e/12)$ bits per antenna w.r.t. the former.
+Moreover, Theorem~\ref{thm:snrbound} can also be used to obtain an upper bound on the error probability of precoded IF with uncoded transmission.

 \begin{proposition} For all channel matrices $\bH$ with corresponding WI mutual information \mbox{$\Cwi=\log\det(\bI+\Tsnr\bH^{\dagger}\bH)$}, $M$ transmit antennas and an arbitrary number of receive antennas, the error probability of precoded IF with uncoded transmission is bounded by